Iron16Bit/icp-bundle/README.md

 ```
 <python-editor code="print('<EDITABLE>Hello World!</EDITABLE>')" />
 ```
+## P2P Collaborative Editing

+When a user clicks the collaborate button:

+-  A new topic is created putting together: *slides title + date + current slide number*.
+The specificity of the topic allows only peers that are working on the same slide to discover eachother, avoiding the discovery of other undesired peers;
+-  A nickname is given to the peer, which is generated following the format: *Adjective + Animal Name*.

+The peer then connects to the Relay Server and announces its presence on the previouslt created topic (GossipSub).
+The following messages can be exchanged when discoverying:
+- Presence: { type: "disco-presence", id, name }
+- Leaving: { type: "disco-left", id }
+- Session invite: { type: "disco-invite", to, from, topic, name }
+- Relay-discovery: { type: "relay-discovery", peers: [{ peerId, multiaddrs? }, ...] }

+The user will see the nicknames of the other peers in the same discovery topic and ask one to connect to one of them in a new, private topic.
+When the other peer accepts, if the NAT allows it they directly connect through eachother through WebRTC.
+If this fails, they use the Relay Server to forward their messages.
+Once the collaboration has succesfully started, the synchronization of the 2 editors is handled by yjs-codemirror, an extension for CodeMirror with its protocol for exchanging synchronization messages.

 ## Mentions
 - the typescript plugin included in `src/modules/` has been taken from [prisma/text-editors](https://github.com/prisma/text-editors)